Open Travel Guide

 Cabo Verde is a stunning archipelago of ten volcanic islands off the coast of West Africa, offering pristine beaches, vibrant Creole culture, and year-round sunshine.
 From the windswept dunes of Boa Vista to the lush mountains of Santo Antão, this island nation combines African and Portuguese influences with world-class water sports and authentic island hospitality.

-Capital: Praia
+Praia

-Largest City: Praia
+Praia

-Population: 600,000
+600,000

-Languages: Portuguese (official), Cape Verdean Creole (Kriolu)
+Portuguese (official), Cabo Verdean Creole (Kriolu)

-Currency: Cape Verdean Escudo (CVE)
+Cabo Verdean Escudo (CVE)

-Time Zone: UTC-1 (Cape Verde Time)
+UTC-1 (Cabo Verde Time)

-Explore Cabo Verde by Topic
+Explore Cabo Verde by topic

-Best Places to Visit in Cabo Verde
+Best places to visit in Cabo Verde

 Santa Maria Beach

-The crown jewel of Sal Island, this 8km stretch of powdery white sand and crystal-clear turquoise waters is one of Cape Verde's most iconic beaches.
+The crown jewel of Sal Island, this 8km stretch of powdery white sand and crystal-clear turquoise waters is one of Cabo Verde's most iconic beaches.
 Popular for swimming, snorkeling, and watching colorful fishing boats bob in the bay.
 The beachfront promenade is lined with restaurants and bars perfect for sunset watching.

 Pedra de Lume Salt Crater